 A wide network of colleagues, training courses, free JHI subscription and full online access to JHI articles, and reduced rates for attending events.

 Department of Health 'Implementation of modified admission MRSA screening

 guidance for NHS (2014)' is available here [added 3 September 2014, Guidelines and Reports page]

 epic3: National Evidence-Based Guidelines for Preventing Healthcare-Associated Infections in NHS Hospitals in England (open acces) is available here [added 12th December 2013, Journal of Hospital Infection Site]

 The Society is pleased to announce that it has decided to offer free membership to medical microbiology trainees, with immediate effect, for the duration of their training programme.
 HIS has made this decision because infection prevention and control has never been more important than it is now and will be in the future.
-Benefits of HIS include on-line access to the Journal of Hospital Infection, discounted fees for many HIS courses and conferences, discounted subscription to Lancet Infectious Diseases.
-Join on-line today.
+Benefits of HIS include on-line access to the Journal of Hospital Infection, discounted fees for many HIS courses and conferences,

 NICE Infection prevention and control quality standard (QS61) has been published on the NICE website.
 View the quality standard.

 Latest Ebola Alert from the Department of Health at https://www.cas.dh.gov.uk/ViewandAcknowledgment/ViewAlert.aspx?AlertID=102209